MickHarrigan/uhdrtz-rust/docs/sdd/sdd.md

 ### Mini PC

-The Mini PC is a small form factor personal computer with a capable gpu and cpu.
+The Mini PC is a small form factor personal computer with a capable GPU and CPU.
 It will be powered by a AC adapter and will be connected to a 4K projector via HDMI.
 The Mini PC will be running a Linux operating system and will be running the UHDRTZ application.
 The PC will be connected to the USB Camera via a USB-C to USB-A cable.
 It will also be connected to whatever monitor is chosen via a HDMI cable.

 ### Crank Housing

 The crank housing is an aluminum box that will hold the Arduino and Rotary Encoder.
-A small wheel is attatched to the outside of the housing via the rotary encoder.
+A small wheel is attached to the outside of the housing via the rotary encoder.
 There are holes in the base plate and the bottom of the box to allow a Micro-USB cable to be threaded through.

 #### Arduino

 The Arduino is a standard Arduino NANO BLE (Bluetooth).
 It will send signal via Bluetooth to the Mini PC.
 It will be connected to the Rotary Encoder via a 4 1-pin cables.
 Refer to the Hardware Description section to see the connections.
 It will be powered by a Micro-USB cable.

 #### Rotary Encoder

-The Rotary Endocer will be a standar Arduino Kit rotary encoder.
+The Rotary Endocer will be a standard Arduino Kit rotary encoder.
 It will be connected and powered by the Arduino via 4 1 pin cables.
 Refer to the Hardware Description section to see the connections.

 ## System Software Architecture

 Test

 ## Internal Communications Architecture

 Test

 # File and Database Design

 Test

 ## Database Management System Files

 Test

 ## Non-Database Management System Files

 Test

 # Human-Machine Interface